What is NHS Continuing Healthcare funding?

 Fee Option 1: Full refund process on no-win-no-fee basis

-Option 2: One-off services for a fixed fee
+Option 2: Possible one-off service options for a fixed fee

 - Free initial telephone advice on NHS Continuing Healthcare.